2025 Best Drama & Theater Arts Bachelor's Degree Schools

 More information about a bachelor’s in drama & theater arts from Northwestern University

-University of Southern California is one of the best schools in the country for getting a bachelor's degree in drama & theater arts.
+University of Southern California is one of the finest schools in the country for getting a bachelor's degree in drama & theater arts.
 USC is a fairly large private not-for-profit university located in the large city of Los Angeles.

 More information about a bachelor’s in drama & theater arts from University of Southern California

-University of Notre Dame is one of the best schools in the United States for getting a bachelor's degree in drama & theater arts.
-Located in the suburb of Notre Dame, Notre Dame is a private not-for-profit university with a large student population.
+It is difficult to beat Carnegie Mellon University if you wish to pursue a bachelor's degree in drama & theater arts.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit university with a large student population.

 More information about a bachelor’s in drama & theater arts from Carnegie Mellon University